11 Tips For Saving Money You Might Not Have Thought Of

 No one wants to seem cheap, but if you’re determined to hit that savings goal, O’Connell recommends speaking up about getting separate checks or paying for what you ordered.
 “It’s uncomfortable, but everyone can empathize with finances being tight.
 Chances are, they’re going through the same thing,” she said.

-Tab (free, iOS and Android) is a simple bill splitter app that uses your phone’s camera to digitize and itemize the receipt.
+Tab (free, iOS and Android) is a simple bill-splitter app that uses your phone’s camera to digitize and itemize the receipt.
 Pass the phone around, and everyone can claim their items by tapping on each dish or drink they ordered.
 Multiple people can claim a single shared item, like fries, too.
 The app automatically calculates tax and tip, and no one pays extra.

 Ultimately, saving up doesn’t mean you should stay in.
 Going out to maintain relationships with people you care about — or taking advantage of a networking opportunity every now and then — can be worthwhile, too.
 “Money you spend socializing with people is valuable because network-building is valuable,” said O’Connell.